Croatia Split Voyager

 All optional activities are organised and paid for during the week in the local currency.

-We also ask that you pack a reusable water bottle for the trip!
+We also ask that you bring a reusable water bottle for the trip.
+Small actions like these help us collectively reduce waste in the destinations we love to sail.

 Between May and October, Croatia enjoys warm, sunny weather—perfect for sailing and exploring.